anamicasunder/ChatBot/README.md

         ○ Peer Evaluation: submit a peer evaluation for all team members ○ Project Submission: submit the finalized project on Canvas

-# Project Phase 2

 The second phase of this project focused on improving our already formed code, and adding features that would enhance the functionality of our Chatbot.
 In terms of the project management structures we used to guide us, we decided to follow the same SDLC work cycle, with minor changes.
-This is because we found the second iteration of the project to put forward similar requirements as the first.
-Therefore, since our life cycle worked effectively for us last time, it was in our best interest to use it again.
-Additionally, as this was now our third time working together, it was easy to maintain and perfect the agile process we had been implementing until now.

 Regarding the code, the features we decided to apply included: creating a graphical user interface, importing and integrating POS Tagging & Named Entity Recognition Toolkits, as well as configuring the Chatbot to be able to interact with other agents.
-The reason behind why we picked these aspects was because we had the goal to improve our Chatbot to the point where it could really emulate the feeling of talking to a friend; and found this was our way to  do so.

-# Project Phase 3

-The third phase of this project was to modify the Chatbot we had created as a group, however this time, the changes were to be done individually.